Skip to content Skip to footer

 1 : Visit Sky Tower [2 hrs]

-Immerse yourself in Maori and Pacific Island history and culture at the Auckland War Memorial Museum.
-Explore fascinating exhibits, including Maori artifacts, natural history displays, and military memorabilia.
-Don’t miss the daily cultural performances or the impressive Maori cultural performances.
+Immerse yourself in New Zealand’s history and culture at the Auckland War Memorial Museum.
+From Maori treasures to natural history exhibits, this museum offers a comprehensive look at the country’s past.
+Don’t miss the powerful war memorial galleries and the impressive Maori cultural performances.

-4 : Stroll through Auckland Domain [2 hrs]
+4 : Stroll through Auckland Domain and Wintergardens [2 hrs]

 Background Info